Frequently Asked Questions

 PBS KIDS PLAY

-- How can I try PBS KIDS PLAY?
+- How do I reach customer service for PBS KIDS PLAY?

 - Where can I find PBS KIDS merchandise?

-The PBS KIDS Shop is a single destination to find DVDs, toys, clothing, party supplies and more featuring all your favorite PBS KIDS characters.
-With every purchase on the PBS KIDS Shop, a portion will go to support public television and the educational programming that continues to shape the minds of children.
+The PBS KIDS Shop is a single destination to find DVDs, toys, clothing, party supplies and more featurinΩurchase on the PBS KIDS Shop, a portion will go 2to support public television and the educational programming that continues to shape the minds of children.

 Additionally, some PBS KIDS program-related merchandise is available at Shop PBS.
 You can also contact the producers of the program directly with your request.
 Don’t forget, you can check out many PBS KIDS books and videos for free from your local library.